-Recipe for grapefruit marmalade which makes 4 half pints.
+This no-pectin recipe for grapefruit marmalade makes 4 half pints.
 It can be used in many recipes as well as with toast in the morning.

 - 2 large grapefruits, thick skinned